pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 ```

-## **Simulate data with changed parameters without touching the existing data**
+## **1.2 Simulate data with changed parameters without touching the existing data**

 Let's say we want to check our power to detect effects of spkr, prec, and load
 that are half the size of our pilot data.
 We can set a new vector of beta values
 with the `β` argument to `parametricbootstrap()`.